morgan3d/misc/jsvectorify/README.md

 // or

 // Returns a string of the processed code.
-You can eval() or run the result in
+You can eval() or construct a function from it, or run the result in
 // in an environment where the vector.js routines are defined. let s = vectorify(`
    ... your code here ...